A2TC-YT/afk-class-item-double-chest/README.md

 4. **Run the Macro**
    - Navigate to the unzipped folder and run the `double_chest_farm.ahk` file by double-clicking it.
+   - In the input box be sure to select what character you are using, what position they are on in the character select screen, and which aachen you have equipped.
    - If the UI for the stats is off the screen you can move the Destiny window and press F4 to reload the script.

 5. **Keybinds**